Mars Oxygen ISRU Experiment: Mars experiment

 Oxygen production was first achieved on April 20, 2021, in Jezero Crater, producing 5.37 g of oxygen, equivalent to what an astronaut on Mars would need to breathe for roughly 10 minutes.
-MOXIE is designed to safely generate up to 10 g/h of oxygen, with theoretical production limited to 12 g/h of oxygen due to the limited capacity of the 4 ampere flight power supply.
-The oxygen produced is analyzed, and then released back into the atmosphere.
+MOXIE was designed to safely generate up to 10 g/h of oxygen, with theoretical production limited to 12 g/h of oxygen due to the limited capacity of the 4 ampere flight power supply.
+The oxygen produced was analyzed, and then released back into the atmosphere.

-MOXIE is planned to isolate oxygen a further nine more times over the course of approximately two Earth years, or one Martian year, in three stages; the first stage will further investigate the oxygen production, the second to test the instrument in a variety of times of day, seasons, and atmospheric conditions, and the third to produce oxygen at different temperatures, and alter the mode of operation to investigate differences in production.
+MOXIE was used to isolate oxygen a further nine more times over the course of approximately two Earth years, or one Martian year, in three stages; the first stage will further investigate the oxygen production, the second to test the instrument in a variety of times of day, seasons, and atmospheric conditions, and the third to produce oxygen at different temperatures, and alter the mode of operation to investigate differences in production.

 On April 21, 2021, Jim Reuter, the Associate Administrator for STMD explained that the experiment was functioning with results having many uses, stating: "This is a critical first step at converting carbon dioxide to oxygen on Mars.
 MOXIE has more work to do, but the results from this technology demonstration are full of promise as we move toward our goal of one day seeing humans on Mars.
 Oxygen isn’t just the stuff we breathe.
 Rocket propellant depends on oxygen, and future explorers will depend on producing propellant on Mars to make the trip home."

+MOXIE had generated a total of 122 g of oxygen – about what a small dog breathes in 10 hours.
+At its most efficient, MOXIE was able to produce 12 g/h of oxygen – twice as much as NASA’s original goals for the instrument – at 98% purity or better.
+On its 16th and final run, on August 7, 2023, the instrument made 9.8 g of oxygen.
+MOXIE successfully completed all of its technical requirements and was operated at a variety of conditions throughout a full Mars year, allowing the instrument’s developers to learn a great deal about the technology.